DuarteRodrigues-88259-UM/ESRGclass/README.md

 ```
 When this is running, a led (led0 - green led in Raspberry Pi) is light up.
 This is done via a device driver, developed in previous classes.
 #### 2.3 Client - Send message / see received messages
 Send message to server or to see messages that have been send to the client since last time.
-Everytime the user wants to send a message he must use client with the wanted message to be sent.
+Everytime the user wants to send a message he must use client with the wanted messages to be sent.
 ```shell
 $ ./client <msg[0}> <msg[1}> ... <msg[n]>
 ```